salman-abedin/bolt/README.md

 - First, it will only work on linux

-- Second, You have to modify two files in two different location with no less than 5 lines
+- Second, You have to modify two files in two different locations with no less than 5 lines

 I would much rather have you use a one liner like in my script and keep the overall script much more flexible.